Cycle 4 (2015 Deadline)

 Summary of Recent Activities

 The Project has been running smoothly to achieve the milestones set in the proposed research activities.
-In this quarter ending September 2017, the optimization work for hydroponic experiments and extraction of the genomic DNA extraction from rhizobacteria has been completed during this project period.
+In this quarter, the optimization work for hydroponic experiments and extraction of the genomic DNA extraction from rhizobacteria has been completed during this project period.
 Moreover, preparation for field study on chickpea seed system and marketing has been completed in order to carry out survey in selected districts.

 The PI, Dr. Kassahun was appointed by the Prime Minster to serve as Director General for the newly established Ethiopian Biotechnology Research Institute (EBTi) under the Ministry of Science and Technology (MoST) of Ethiopia.
 The new Institute has Agricultural Biotechnology Research Unit with the focus on improving productivity of crops using genomics and bioinformatics as tools.
 In the last one year, he has been working towards establishing a fully functional Institute and recruited more that 90 researchers with PhD, MSc and BSc and 20 administrative staff.
 The Institute is mandated to coordinate and lead biotechnology R&D at national level as well as conduct state-of-the-art biotechnology research on its own.